SCIENCE AND RELIGION

 creates the same zealous response today!

-fundamentalists.
-I have worshiped with them.
+And I have the odd dear friend who is actually a fundamentalist.
+I have worshiped with fundamentalists too.
 I admire their zeal and

 taking part in their church services.
 None-the-less